AbdurrahmanSp/CarShop/README.md

 the amount earned by the seller, separated by a blank space.
 The program then prints the three most sold ˇ car brands based on the number of cars sold.
 The stamps are printed one below others.
 The number of copies sold is printed next to each one.

+- From the collection of tasks for the first year of PMF Sarajevo.